tesuji/tesuji-kernel-class/makeway/wall-of-perdition/DESCRIPTION.md

 Elastic objects seem to have even more power in many more slabs!

-Could you use UAF-Free-Leak, Retspill, and FG-KASLR bypassing to solve this ?
+Can you use Retspill and bypass FG-KASLR to solve this ?

 ## Notes